Mark Chapter Four

 Mark 4:1

-Again Jesus began to teach by the lake.
-The crowd that gathered around him was so large that he got into a boat and sat in it out on the lake, while all the people were along the shore at the water's edge.
+Again Yeshua began to teach by the lake, but the crowd that gathered around him was so large that he got into a boat on the lake and sat there, while the crowd remained on shore at the water's edge.

 At the end of chapter three, Jesus was teaching in a house and that is symbolic of His ministry to the people of Israel.
 Now, we see that the scene has shifted to the lake which is symbolic of the nations (Gentiles).